 Tulsi is a sacred plant.
 It has been mentioned in Skandapuran that some of the drops of nectar fell on the earth during the process of Samudramanthan (churning of ocean).
 Tulsi was formed out of them.
-It was handed over to Lord Vishnu by Lord Bramha.
-Tulsi is liked by Lord Vishnu and hence it is specially offered to Lord Vishnu.
+It was handed over to Shri Vishnu by Shri Bramha.
+Tulsi is liked by Shri Vishnu and hence it is specially offered to Shri Vishnu.
 While citing the importance of Tulsi it has been mentioned in Padmapuran that offering flowers made of gold, stones and pearls do not have even one sixteenth of the importance of Tulsi !
 Sins of even many eras are destroyed by sight, touch, meditation, obeisance, planting and use of Tulsi.
+Tulsi leaves used while offering naivedya to God.
 All deities reside in the plant of Tulsi from its roots to the tip.
-It constantly emits the principles of deities and purifies the surrounding atmosphere.
-It is even said that whoever has a garden of Tulsi in the front yard of his house makes the surrounding nine miles area (yojan) as pure as river Ganga.
-Let us understand this further in subtle dimension.
+It constantly emits the principles of deities and makes the surrounding environment sacred.
+That is why a house with a tulasivrundavan is considered sacred.

 Now our readers must have realized the spiritual benefit of offering Tulsi leaves to a deity during puja ritual.
 The effect of plucking such sacred Tulsi leaves has been described thus in Skandapuran, तुलसीं ये विचिन्वन्ति धन्यास्ते करपल्लवा: ।- Tulsi ye vichinvanti dhanyaste karapallavaaha’ means blessed are those hands who pluck tulsi leaves for the puja.
 Thus by knowing the importance of gathering the tulsi leaves for puja our faith in tulsi must have been enhanced to a great extent.

-Thus we have learnt about the gathering of tulsi leaves which imparts spiritual benefits.
 We often see that while offering naivedya (food offering) to a deity it is offered with the help of two leaves of tulsi.
 One of them is kept on the naivedya while other is offered to the deity.
-Let us now understand as to why tulsi leaves are used while offering naivedya to a deity.
+Let us now understand as to why tulsi leaves are used while offering naivedya to God.

 Tulsi has the greater capacity to absorb and emit sattvik and Krushnatattva frequencies present in the universe.
 Therefore use of tulsi while offering naivedya imparts two benefits.